White Shark, Carcharodon carcharias (Linnaeus 1758)

 White Sharks are protected in all Australian maritime waters, and in many other parts of the world, including in New Zealand.

-Commercial tourist operations for the viewing of White Sharks were established in Spencer Gulf, South Australia in the 1970's, however, the White Shark cage dive industry has increased rapidly in recent years.
+Although commercial tourist operations for viewing White Sharks were established in Spencer Gulf, South Australia in the 1970's, the White Shark cage dive industry has increased rapidly in recent years.

 Charter companies operating from Port Lincoln, provide tourists with opportunites to view sharks at the Neptune Islands, 60-70 km south of Port Lincoln.
 These operations are very successful and provide world-class shark cage-diving experiences.